paulotrindade1/graph-algorithms/README.md

 # graph-algorithms

 ## What is it?
-Graph algoritms consist in measure or find something in a graph.
+Graph algorithms consist in measure or find something in a graph.
 In our case, we are looking to find the shortest path in a given graph.
 Also, we generate a graph based on coordinates of cities calculating its euclidean distance.

 ## What's the point?